Monocalcium phosphate: Use in fertilizers

 Superphosphate fertilizers are produced by treatment of "phosphate rock" with acids ("acidulation").
 Using phosphoric acid, fluorapatite is converted to Ca(H2PO4)2:

 This solid is called triple superphosphate.
 Several million tons are produced annually for use as fertilizers.

 Using sulfuric acid, fluorapatite is converted to a mixture of Ca(H2PO4)2 and CaSO4.

 This solid is called single superphosphate.

 Residual HF typically reacts with silicate minerals co-mingled with the phosphate ores to produce hexafluorosilicic acid (H2SiF6).
 The majority of the hexafluorosilicic acid is converted to aluminium fluoride and cryolite for the processing of aluminium.
 These materials are central to the conversion of aluminium ore into aluminium metal.

 When sulfuric acid is used, the product contains phosphogypsum (CaSO4·2H2O) and is called single superphosphate.

 Use as leavening agent

 Calcium dihydrogen phosphate is used in the food industry as a leavening agent, i.e., to cause baked goods to rise.
-Because it is acidic, when combined with an alkali ingredient, commonly sodium bicarbonate (baking soda) or potassium bicarbonate, it reacts to produce carbon dioxide and a salt.
+Because it is acidic, when combined with an alkali carbonate ingredient, commonly sodium bicarbonate (baking soda) or potassium bicarbonate, it reacts to produce carbon dioxide and a salt.
 Outward pressure of the carbon dioxide gas causes the rising effect.
 When combined in a ready-made baking powder, the acid and alkali ingredients are included in the right proportions such that they will exactly neutralize each other and not significantly affect the overall pH of the product.
 AMCP and MCP are fast acting, releasing most carbon dioxide within minutes of mixing.
 It is popularly used in pancake mixes.
-In double acting baking powders, MCP is often combined with the slow acting acid sodium acid pyrophosphate (SAPP).
+In double-acting baking powders, MCP is often combined with the slow-acting acid sodium acid pyrophosphate (SAPP).